quat1024/apathy/docs/1.16-1.18/readme.md

 ## ...only allow *bosses* to attack players?

-* Set `boss` to `allow`.
+* In `mobs.cfg`, set `boss` to `allow`, and using the other rules, deny other mobs from attacking.

 (By the way, this is when we get into the weeds with "rule priorities" and stuff.
 If you want boss-fights to *take priority over* difficulty, e.g. "No mobs can attack on Easy, except for bosses", change `ruleOrder` so that "boss" comes before "difficulty".)

 ## ...emulate the "player whitelist" option from Apathetic Mobs?

-I have a "player sets" option, which is like, a generalized version of the player whitelist.
+I have a "player sets" option, which is like a generalized version of that mod's "player whitelist".

 * Set `playerSetName` to something like `no-mobs`, or whatever you want really.
 * Set `playerSetIncluded` to `deny`.